 - Copy of documents proving that the owner of the goods has lived abroad for at least 2 years (returning citizens)

 - Original letter of employment addressed to Panamanian Customs (working visa)

 - Original letter from bank in Panama where owner of the goods holds accounts with six figures addressed to Panamanian Customs (self-solvency visa)

-- Copy of Carnet from immigration / letter from Panamanian attorney addressed to Panamanian Customs, stating that the owner of the goods’ visa is in process (working / reforestation / self-solvency visa)
+- Copy of Carnet from immigration / original letter from Panamanian attorney addressed to Panamanian Customs, stating that the owner of the goods’ visa is in process (working / reforestation / self-solvency visa)